This information will help you get ready for your intraperitoneal (IP) chemotherapy.Back to top

 About Your IP Therapy

 Your peritoneal (payr-ih-toh-NEE-ul) space is the area between the muscles and organs in your abdomen (belly).
 There is a little fluid in between the peritoneal lining and your organs.
 If your cancer spreads to your abdomen or peritoneal space, IP chemotherapy can help target the cancer cells there.

-In IP chemotherapy, medication is mixed with fluids and injected directly into your peritoneal space through an access port.
-Before you begin IP chemotherapy, you will have an access port placed into a pocket under your skin near your ribcage.
+Before you begin IP chemotherapy, you will have an access port placed into a pocket under your skin near your rib cage.
 The catheter (thin, flexible tube) will be inserted into your peritoneal space (see Figure 1).
 Then for your IP chemotherapy, your medication will be mixed with fluids, such as normal saline, and injected directly into your peritoneal space through your access port.

 The port has a raised chamber.
 On top of the chamber is a self-sealing rubber septum (disc).
-The chamber also has a side arm for attaching the catheter (see Figure 2).
+The chamber also has a side arm to attach the catheter to (see Figure 2).
 You may see or feel the port under your skin.
 This is normal.

-During IP chemotherapy, the medication comes into direct contact with the cancer in your peritoneal space.
-The medication is left in the space to surround the cancer.
-This method allows a higher concentration of the medication to be given.
+During IP chemotherapy, the medication will directly target the cancer in your peritoneal space.
+This treatment method uses a higher dose of chemotherapy medication.
 Your nurse will teach you about the medication that will be used for your IP chemotherapy.

-You may receive your IP chemotherapy as an inpatient or an outpatient.
-The type of cancer you have and the medication that you need will determine:
+You may get your IP chemotherapy as an inpatient or an outpatient.
+Depending on the type of cancer you have and the medication you need, your doctor will let you know:

-- Where you will receive your IP chemotherapy.
+- Where you will get your IP chemotherapy

 Some people may need to switch between having intravenous (through a vein) therapy and IP chemotherapy given at different times.Back to top